-The fair value of cash-settled SARs is revalued (mark-to-market) each reporting period using the Black-Scholes valuation model based on Snap-on's periodend stock price.
 The fair value of stock-settled SARs is estimated on the date of grant using the Black-Scholes valuation model.
+The fair value of cash-settled SARs is revalued (mark-to-market) each reporting period using the Black-Scholes valuation model based on Snap-on's period-end stock price.
 The company uses historical data regarding SARs exercise behaviors for different participating groups to estimate the expected term of the SARs granted based on the period of time that similar instruments granted are expected to be outstanding.
 Expected volatility is based on the historical volatility of the company's stock for the length of time corresponding to the expected term of the SARs.
 The expected dividend yield is based on the company's historical dividend payments.
-The risk-free interest rate is based on the U.S. treasury yield curve in effect as of the reporting date (for cash-settled SARs) or grant date (for stock-settled SARs) for the length of time corresponding to the expected term of the SARs.
+The risk-free interest rate is based on the U.S. treasury yield curve in effect as of the grant date (for stock-settled SARs) or reporting date (for cash-settled SARs) for the length of time corresponding to the expected term of the SARs.

-The following weighted-average assumptions were used in calculating the fair value of cash-settled SARs granted during 2014, 2013 and 2012 using the Black-Scholes valuation model:
+The following weighted-average assumptions were used in calculating the fair value of stock-settled SARs granted during 2015, 2014 and 2013, using the Black-Scholes valuation model: